-In 1 Corinthians 14:5 & 14:18 Paul encourages the Corinthians to speak in strange tongues.
+In 1 Corinthians 14:5 and 18, Paul encourages the Corinthians to speak in strange tongues.
 What are these tongues?
 Why does God give them?

 Paul doesn’t describe the tongues he mentions in 1 Corinthians 14, and therefore we can’t be certain of what they were or sounded like.
-However, Paul does say that “he who speaks in a tongue edifies himself” (1 Cor 14:4), so the purpose of God giving the gift of speaking in tongues is for that person to be built up.
+However, Paul does say that “he who speaks in a tongue edifies himself” (1 Corinthians 14:4).
+Evidently, the purpose of God giving the gift of speaking in tongues is for that person to be built up.

-As has already been said, what these tongues were actually like can’t be determined, although it seems probable that they weren’t other human languages (in contrast to Pentecost, see Acts 2:4-11).
-Therefore the person who speaks in a tongue, speaks to God and not to man – since only God can understand it (1 Cor 14:2).
+As has already been said, what these tongues were actually like can’t be determined.
+It seems probable that they weren’t other human languages (in contrast to Pentecost, see Acts 2:4-11).
+Therefore the person who speaks in a tongue, speaks to God and not to man – since only God can understand it (1 Corinthians 14:2).

-Even though Paul says he would like each of the Corinthians to speak in tongues (14:5), his point is not to advocate speaking in tongues.
+Even though Paul says he would like each of the Corinthians to speak in tongues (1 Corinthians 14:5), his point is not to advocate speaking in tongues.
 Rather, Paul’s big point in this chapter is that it is better (and more loving, cf. chapter 13), if someone can speak words in a church meeting that are intelligible to others.
-If someone speaks intelligibly then the church will be strengthened, encouraged and comforted (14:3), and the church will be built up (14:4).
+If someone speaks intelligibly, then the church will be strengthened, encouraged and comforted (1 Corinthians 14:3), and the church will be built up (1 Corinthians 14:4).

 How does this Bible passage speak to you?
 Please share your thoughts below!

 Also read Why is pentecost important?100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.